jcook3701/STM32/README.md

 # STM32 Build Environment

+### Project Goal
+My initial goal is to port FreeRTOS to both the NUCLEO-L432KC & NUCLEO-H743ZI2 STM32 development boards.

 ## Initial Setup
 1. Run the setup script to begin using this environment.
 __Note:__ This script is currently only working on Ubuntu and Mac.
 I will port to work with RHEL type systems in the future.